Online Algorithms to Schedule a Proportionate Flexible Flow Shop of Batching Machines: Introduction

 The remainder of this paper is structured as follows.
-In this section, we proceed to give a brief overview of the related literature, as well as a short summary of our results.
+In Section \ref{Sec:Lit}, we give an overview of related literature.
 In Section \ref{Sec:LowerBoundCmp} we provide lower bounds for the competitive ratio in PFFBs for the four objective functions we consider.
 Sections \ref{Sec:Permu} and \ref{Sec:LowerBound} are dedicated to establishing the structural results needed in order to prove competitiveness of the online algorithms we provide in the subsequent sections: in Section \ref{Sec:Permu} we prove that permutation schedules with jobs ordered by release dates are optimal for all of our four objective functions and in Section \ref{Sec:LowerBound} we show lower bounds for completion times of jobs in such permutation schedules.
 The latter are needed to prove competitiveness of our algorithms.
 Sections \ref{Sec:NeverWait} and \ref{Sec:PhiForTwo} deal with the general Never-Wait and the more specialized t-Switch algorithm, respectively.
 Finally, in Section \ref{Sec:Conc} we present conclusions and some further thoughts.

-\subsection{Literature}
+\section{Literature}

 To the best of our knowledge, neither the online PFFB problem, nor its special case, the online PFB problem, have been studied before.
 A practical study specific to the application introduced in the beginning can be found in \cite{ackermannGOR}.
 Some of the concepts investigated in this paper in general have already been introduced in an application specific sense in that paper.